neurolibre/docs.neurolibre.org/source/TEST_SUBMISSION.rst

   - Book build logs
   - Execution logs of individual notebooks

-.. admonition:: A successful book build on RoboNeuro preview service makes techical screening easier.
+.. admonition:: A successful book build on RoboNeuro preview service makes technical screening easier.
    :class: error

    Please note that RoboNeuro book preview is provided as a public service with limited computational resources.